bpeter340/CS1300-Projects/README.md

 # CS1300-Projects

 ###### This repository contains a series of projects I have completed while taking CS1300 at Indiana Tech.
+Each program is associated with its own objective and design document for futher clarity.

 # Program 2